dgenai/tx2trade/readme.md

 ## Example Workflow

-1. Fetch a parsed transaction from Solana RPC.
+1. Fetch one or more parsed transactions from Solana RPC.
 2. Build the **edges and account index** using the visitor framework.
 3. Run the strategy pipeline to infer **swap legs**.
 4. Convert swap legs into **trade actions**.